maho3/ltu-ili/INSTALL.md

     ```bash
     git clone git@github.com:maho3/ltu-ili.git
     ```
-2. Next, create a new virtual environment with an appropriate python version for your choice of backend (i.e. Python>=3.7 for sbi/lampe or Python==3.6 for pydelfi).
-Then, install the appropriate configuration of ltu-ili into your environment with `pip install -e`.
-Below is code for installing ltu-ili with the torch backend with [conda](https://docs.anaconda.com/):
+2. Next, create a virtual environment with an appropriate Python version for your choice of backend (i.e. Python>=3.7 for sbi/lampe or Python==3.6 for pydelfi).
+Then, install ltu-ili into your environment with `pip install -e`.
+Here is an example for the pytorch backend:
     ```bash
-    # install with torch
+    # install with torch (sbi/lampe)
     conda create -n ili-torch python=3.10
-    conda activate ili-torchf
+    conda activate ili-torch
-    pip install -e "ltu-ili[torch]"
+    pip install -e ltu-ili
     ```
     and below is the equivalent for the tensorflow backend:
     ```bash
-    # install with tf backend
+    # install with tensorflow (pydelfi)
     conda create -n ili-tf python=3.6
     conda activate ili-tf
-    pip install -e "ltu-ili[tensorflow]"
+    pip install -e ltu-ili
     ```
+   Note, the ltu-ili installation will automaticallyrecognize your python version and install the appropriate backend (pytorch or tensorflow).

 After this, ltu-ili and all its required dependencies should be correctly set up in your virtual environment.
 ## Verify installation